Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

-        0x02   ignore NVRAM "Synchronous negotiation" parameters for all devices 0x04   ignore NVRAM "Wide negotiation"  parameter for all devices 0x08   ignore NVRAM "Scan at boot time" parameter for all devices 0x80   also attach controllers set to OFF in the NVRAM (sym53c8xx only)
+        0x02   ignore NVRAM "Synchronous negotiation" parameters for all devices 0x04   ignore NVRAM "Wide negotiation"  parameter for all devices 0x08   ignore NVRAM "Scan at boot time" parameter for all devices 0x80   also attach controllers set to OFF in the woke NVRAM (sym53c8xx only)
         ====   =================================================================

 10.2.19 Check SCSI BUS